GitauHarrison/mbeca-ciaku/README.md

 ![Excel Data](app/static/images/excel_data.png)

 It works well, but it is quite cumbersome to use over a long period of time.
 For example, I have to manually create the table structures occassionally.
 I also have to manually add the formulas to generate a chart of my income and expenses.
-Google Sheets allows me to organize my data, and the data is presentable, but if I cannot quickly visualize it, then it is hard to know what is going on.
+Google Sheets allows me to organize my data, and the data is presentable, but if I cannot quickly visualize this data, then it is hard to know what is going on.

 Besides detailed budget, income and expenses data, I wanted to have a summary of the health status of my money.
 I would compare my expenses to my budget and see if I was spending too much.
 Of course, expenses are made possible by my income.
 This cashflow is what can enable one to buy an asset and experience freedom or live a liability-filled life.